ahmedHisham2846/git-course-lab2/README.md

 ```
 git branch -D <branchName>
 ```
-to delete branch on your remotely: you can use this command
+to delete branch remotely: you can use this command

 ```
 git push <remoteName> : <deletedBranchName>